salunke-rohit/mythic/README.md

 # mythic
-this is my first github msg
+this is a demo for git and github .